What is Prevention First ?

 Who was involved in its development?

 Prevention First was developed by Everymind, a leading national Institute dedicated to reducing mental illness and suicide and improving wellbeing for all Australians.
-For 25 years our Institute has been delivering successful, evidence-based mental health and suicide prevention programs from our base in Newcastle, NSW.

 Initial funding was provided by the NSW Ministry of Health.